andersjanmyr/redis-copy/README.md

 # redis-copy

-Copies one Redis database to anther for Redis versions that don't support `MIGRATE` and `SAVE`.
+Copies one Redis database to another, for Redis versions that don't support `MIGRATE` and `SAVE`.
 It uses DUMP and RESTORE.